 The World’s Information

 Let’s start with the core aspect of the mission: to organise the world’s information.
 In this respect Google sees itself as a librarian tending to an unimaginably vast and ever-expanding collection of works.
-Starting with the web (but by no means limited by it), Google’s core activity is to find every bit of information it can, and use its machine learning capabilities to make it accessible and useful.
+Starting with the web (but by no means limited to it), Google’s core activity is to find every bit of information it can, and use its machine learning capabilities to make it accessible and useful.
 Whether ‘useful’ equates to ‘profitable for Google’ is a debate for another time.

-I reckon Google’s engineers embrace the librarian analogy, seeing themselves as the quiet, knowledgeable guardians of human knowledge, providing access to any and all through its carefully managed index card system – i.e. the search engine.
+I reckon Google’s engineers embrace the librarian analogy, seeing themselves as the quiet, erudite guardians of human knowledge, providing access to any and all through its carefully managed index card system – i.e. the search engine.

 In light of that perception, a lot of what Google does in online search makes perfect sense.
 In its efforts to become the most effective librarian, Google has increased its scope, not happy to merely send people to the right aisle in the library.
 Instead Google has started providing the answers to their visitors’ queries straight away; the so-called Knowledge Graph.